i The nature of the UAE insurance and reinsurance market

 ix Taxation of premiums

-On 1 January 2018, the federal government of the UAE introduced value added tax (VAT) at the rate of 5 per cent.11 All insurance and reinsurance premiums are subject to VAT with the exception of life insurance.
+On 1 January 2018, the UAE introduced value added tax (VAT) at the rate of 5 per cent.16 All insurance and reinsurance premiums are subject to VAT with the exception of life insurance.

 x Proposed changes to the regulatory system

-There are a number of regulatory reforms being considered by the federal authorities at present, most notably in relation to life insurance and dispute resolution.
+There are a number of regulatory reforms being considered by the federal authorities at present, most notably in relation to the sale of electronic insurance.
 These potential reforms are considered in more detail in Section V, below.

 xi Other notable regulated aspects of the industry